-Property covenants are promises that come with a property and by bind the present owner of the property .
+Property covenants are promises that come with a property, are attached to it, and bind the present owner of the property .

 The other type of covenants are positive covenant.
 These are rarer and impose an obligation on the owner of land to actually take action.
 An example of a positive covenant would be the upkeep of a road.
 This means the owner of the land will have to spend money in repairing the road.
 If the road is not maintained, then this will be a breach of the covenant and an injunction could be obtained to repair the road.